lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-1/readme.md

    <img src="_resources/Screenshot%202023-08-28%20at%2010.41.48.png" width="75%"/>

-3. Display data in the employee table where the name contains 'a', sorted by first_name
+3. Display data in the employee table where the name (first name / last name) contains the character 'a', sorted by first_name.
    ```sql
    SELECT * FROM employee
    WHERE first_name LIKE '%a%'